kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Loss of H+ in the urine

 #### Answer: A. HyPERaldosteronism - *FALSE* = B. HyPERkalaemia - TRUE
+- Destruction of JGA results in &darr; renin production
+	- which causes &darr; angiotensin II and aldosterone levels
+- HyPOaldosteronism leads to
+	1. inability to reabsorb sodium in late distal and early collecting ducts (*hyPOnatraemia*)
+	2. inability to excrete potassium (hyPERkalaemia)
+	3. inability to excrete H+ (*metabolic acidosis*) in exchange for sodium

+**Notes**
-- The juxtaglomerular apparatus (JGA) is a small endocrine organ associated with individual nephrons within the kidneys.
-It is composed of:
+- The juxtaglomerular apparatus (JGA) is a small endocrine organ associated with individual nephrons within kidneys
+- It is composed of:
-•    the macula densa of the proximal distal tubule of the nephron
+	- macula densa of the proximal distal tubule of nephron
-•    the closely situated afferent arteriole of the same nephron.
+	- closely situated afferent arteriole of the same nephron.

-Two cell types intervene between macula densa and arteriole in the ‘mesangial’ region:
+- Two cell types intervene between macula densa and arteriole in ‘mesangial’ region
-1. Granular mesangial cells containing prorenin granules, the precursor of renin; they are modified smooth muscle cells that secrete renin into the afferent arteriole
+	1. Granular mesangial cells containing prorenin granules, the precursor of renin
+		- they are modified smooth muscle cells that secrete renin into the afferent arteriole
-2. Agranular lacis cells.
+	2. Agranular lacis cells

-Sympathetic nerves lie in close proximity to the granular cells.
+- Sympathetic nerves lie in close proximity to the granular cells.

-The JGA is in an ideal position to monitor the amount and composition of urine in the nephron and blood in the afferent arteriole.
-Renin secretion may be modified accordingly.
+- JGA is in an ideal position to monitor
+	- amount and composition of urine in the nephron
-Destruction of the JGA results in a decrease in renin production, which causes a reduction in angiotensin II and aldosterone levels.
-Hypoaldosteronism leads to an inability to reabsorb sodium in the late distal and early collecting ducts (hyponatraemia), inability to excrete potassium (hyperkalaemia) and inability to excrete H+ (metabolic acidosis) in exchange for sodium.
+	- blood in the afferent arteriole
+- Renin secretion may be modified accordingly

 ### Q2.95
 After coronary artery bypass surgery (CABG) a 56-yo man develops atelectasis of both lung bases.
 The physiotherapist advises him that deep inspiration following by gradual expiration will be good for him.
 Which of the following events _takes place during deep inspiration_?

 	A. The pressure gradient between the peripheral veins and the right atrium decreases
-	B. Pulmonary blood volume decreases - F
+	B. Pulmonary blood volume decreases
 	C. Cardiac output of the right ventricle increases
-	D. Cardiac output of the left ventricle increases - F
+	D. Cardiac output of the left ventricle increases
 	E. Venous return to the left atrium increases

 #### Answer: E. Venous return to the left atrium increases - *FALSE* = C. Cardiac output of the right ventricle increases - TRUE
-- RILE = RIGHT Inspiration, LEFT Expiration
+- **NOTE** RILE = RIGHT Inspiration, LEFT Expiration

+**Notes**
-- Central venous pressure decreases with deep inspiration, thereby increasing venous return.
-This is explained by the negative intrathoracic pressure originated at inspiration, which is transmitted to the great veins of the thorax; moreover, the downward diaphragm movement during this phase helps the pulling of blood towards the heart by increasing the intra-abdominal pressure.
-At expiration, the mechanisms reverse.
-The end-diastolic volume and stroke volume of the right heart increase.
-The increased output of the right heart enters a pulmonary circulation in which capacitance has been increased by the decreased intrathoracic pressure.
-Therefore, venous return to the left atrium does not increase until expiration, at which time the intrapleural pressure becomes less negative.
-Cardiac output from the left ventricle increases during expiration.
+- Central venous pressure decreases with deep inspiration, thereby increasing venous return
+- This is explained by the negative intrathoracic pressure originated at inspiration, which is transmitted to the great veins of the thorax
+	- moreover, the downward diaphragm movement during this phase helps the pulling of blood towards the heart by increasing the intra-abdominal pressure
+- At expiration, the mechanisms reverse
+- The end-diastolic volume and stroke volume of the right heart increase
+- The increased output of the right heart enters a pulmonary circulation in which capacitance has been increased by the decreased intrathoracic pressure
+- Therefore, venous return to the left atrium does not increase until expiration, at which time the intrapleural pressure becomes less negative
+- Cardiac output from the left ventricle increases during expiration

 ### Q2.96
-A patient with low systemic vascular resistance after surgery is started on an infusion of a vasoconstrictor agent.
+A patient with *low systemic vascular resistance* after surgery is started on an infusion of a vasoconstrictor agent.
 Which of the following effects is likely to be _produced by the vasoconstrictor agent_ in this patient?

 	A. Increased end-diastolic volume
 	B. Decreased preload